haojustin/foundit/team/AI_CODING.md

 **Kendrick Lee:**
 I used ChatGPT to help me make the profile page UI within the tab bar.
 I was also having difficulty with linking the settings page into the profile page as a button since the settings page would still show up on the tab bar even though I thought I removed it.
 I used ChatGPT to help me hide the settings page on the tab bar feature and link the page to a button, which I had previously linked on the wrong page.

+**Alex Castelein**
+I used ChatGPT to optimize the development of my chat page UI in React Native.
+It provided valuable recommendations for selecting and integrating React Native packages like react-native-slider and react-native-dropdown-picker, enhancing functionality and user experience.
+It helped resolve type mismatches highlighted by VSCode's TypeScript warnings, particularly in the onValueChange prop of the Slider component.
+Additionally, ChatGPT's insights on code organization and state management improved the overall architecture of my chat page, leading to enhanced readability and maintainability.
+Despite the need for continuous testing and refinement to address potential bugs, ChatGPT's contributions significantly expedited the development process, highlighting its efficacy as a versatile tool for software development.